View a printable version of this fact sheet.

 Rural schools play an important role in their communities, serving many functions beyond education.
-Given their prevalence and importance in their communities, rural schools merit more attention than they have previously been given.
+They serve as “anchor institutions” that provide stability and support when communities face difficulties such as natural disasters or economic downturns.
+“The public school system remains a constant — inherently connected to the community, offering refuge during challenging times, and creating fertile grounds for growth.”
+Given their prevalence and importance, rural schools merit more attention than they have previously been given.
 They often act as the center of social, recreational and cultural life in their communities.
-In addition, schools provide jobs in rural areas.
-Public schools are the top employer in 59 NC counties.
+In addition, public schools provide jobs in rural areas.
+In North Carolina, public schools are the top employer in 54 out of 100 counties and one of the top three employers in 91 counties.

 Leandro and Rural Schools

-In 1994, in Leandro v.
-State cases, parents, students and school districts in low-wealth, rural counties filed a lawsuit alleging that students in these counties were denied their right to a sound basic education under the NC constitution.
+In 1994, parents, students, and school districts in five low-wealth, rural NC counties filed a lawsuit (Leandro v.
+State) alleging that students in these counties were denied their right to a sound basic education under the NC constitution.
 The case affirmed that inequitable and inadequate school funding bars access to a sound and basic public education, particularly for students of color and those from families with low incomes.
-The WestEd work plan and key findings, released in 2019, detailed critical needs and recommendations for the state in meeting the constitutional mandate to provide all children with a sound, basic education.

 Critical Needs Directly Impacting Rural School Districts